avioconsulting/mule-custom-logger/README.md

 * Tracepoints compatibility to measure request, response times and such.

 # Changes
+## 2.2.0
+* Added
+	- Support for AVIO OpenTelemtry Module
+    - If you are using the OpenTelemetry Module then all logs will export the following messageAttributes to every log
+      - traceId
+      - traceIdLongLowPart
+      - spanId
+      - spanIdLong
+    - If you are not utilizing the OpenTelemetry module then none of these values will be added to messageAttributes
 ## 2.1.1
 * Fixes
 	- Fixed implementation to only create and register one Notification Listener.
 Duplicates were being created and registered leading to duplicate flow logs